 - We assist you through the challenges and choices of preparing for and carrying out your wishes for birth and in early parenting.

 My role as a doula has seen me coach and council hundreds of women and their families through their pregnancy, labour and early parenting time.
-Past clients stories talk about birthing in a way that felt more manageable than expected, had less interventions and felt deeply rewarding for themselves and their connection to their partner.
-If that's what you want, check out my doula support packages or call me, and lets talk about helping make this happen!.
+Articles in my Blog talk about birthing in a way that felt more manageable than expected, had less interventions and felt deeply rewarding for themselves and their connection to their partner.
+If that’s what you want, check out my doula support packages or call me, and lets talk about helping make this happen!.

 We are woman who have personally experienced birth.